VivekBhalodiya/Cornerstone/README.md

 # Cornerstone
-A sample pp to demonstrate Mvvm, Android Architecture Components, Dagger Android and other essential libraries
+A sample app to demonstrate Mvvm, Android Architecture Components, Dagger Android and other essential libraries